 the stages of a rebound relationship

-When I typed “stages of a rebound” into Google, I was inundated with a torrential downpour of content.
-And reading through all of it was a mixture of dull and nauseating, primarily because each blog post was just a carbon copy of another one.
+When I typed “stages of a rebound” into Google, I was inundated with a torrential downpour of content — videos, articles, podcasts, you name it!
+After digesting most of it, I could barely stay awake.
+Virtually all of it expressed the same ideas.
+It’s like each piece of content was a carbon copy of the next.

-Since I assume you don’t want to go through the same shithole I went through, I’ve done you a small favor.
-I’ve summarized everything you need to know about the stages of a rebound relationship.
-I even made you a slick table listing all of them.
-Please, thank me later.
+I assume you don’t want to go through the same dull and repetitive content-digestion binge that I went through.
+Well, you don’t have to.
+I’ve summarized everything you need to know about the stages of a rebound relationship below.
+Thank me later.